-The fund may earn income from its investments.
+A fund may earn income from its investments.
 It also may realize capital gains when investments are sold at a profit.
-The fund pays out its income (less expenses) and net realized capital gains to investors in the form of distributions and may also pay amounts as returns of capital to investors.
+A fund pays out its income (less expenses) and net realized capital gains to investors in the form of distributions and may also pay amounts as returns of capital to investors.
 We call all of these types of payments distributions.

-Distributions payable on Units are automatically reinvested in additional Units.
+Distributions payable on Units are automatically reinvested in additional Units of the same class.
 Holders who wish to receive cash as of a particular distribution record date should speak with their financial advisor for details.